-Aortic valve replacement surgery is an open heart surgery to replace the aortic valve.
-Surgery is performed for stenosis and insufficiency of the aortic valve.
+Aortic valve replacement is a procedure involving open heart surgery to substitute the aortic valve.
+This operation is necessitated by conditions such as stenosis and malfunction of the aortic valve.

 Why is this procedure done?

 In cases where aortic valve disease has led to significant damage, making repair unfeasible, your heart surgeon may advise proceeding with an aortic valve replacement.

 Conditions such as stenosis, regurgitation, or birth-related issues of the aortic valve might still permit repair efforts.
 Opting for valve repair can offer benefits like a reduced risk of infection and a lesser dependency on blood-thinning medications, making it a preferable initial approach for addressing aortic valve disease.

 Repair techniques, such as annuloplasty or valvuloplasty, are considered based on the specific issue.
 Annuloplasty involves reinforcing the valve's existing ring structure with an artificial ring, while valvuloplasty focuses on correcting the valve's flaws directly.